-The quality of care and low treatment prices has led to Thailand's rise as a medical tourism destination for operations such as cosmetic surgery, eye surgery and dental care.
+The quality of care and low treatment prices have led to Thailand's rise as a medical tourism destination for operations such as cosmetic surgery, eye surgery and dental care.

-Some hospitals catering to overseas medical tourists resemble hotels more than hospitals, especially those in the south that market medical operations alongside beach holidays.
+Some hospitals catering to overseas medical tourists resemble hotels more than hospitals, especially those in the south which market medical operations alongside beach holidays.

 Emergency services in Thailand